1coderookie/Kobra2ProInsights/docs/hardware/mainboard.md

 #### Housing

-I decided to use the stock housing and designed an adapter plate for a comfortable mounting which you can find here: [Kobra 2 Pro/Plus/Max adapter plate MKS Nano v3.1](https://www.printables.com/..)
+I decided to use the stock housing and designed an adapter plate for a comfortable mounting which you can find here: [Kobra 2 Pro/Plus/Max: MKS Robin Nano v3.1 Adapter Plate For Stock Housing](https://www.printables.com/model/817843-kobra-2-proplusmax-mks-robin-nano-v31-adapter-plat)

 You have two options of mounting the MKS board:
 - 'horizontally' where the longer side of the mainboard is parallel to the longer side of the housing, and